alagalah/gbp-devstack/README.rst

     A Vagrantfile is provided to easily create a DevStack environment to test with.
 To save performance, it is sufficient to run all the required services just on one VM.
-This VM is identified as control.
+This VM is identified as control node.
 Other VMs are compute nodes.
 First, set number of compute nodes desired by setting:

         'DEVSTACK_NUM_COMPUTE_NODES=1'